nlp-group-project/.github/profile/README.md

 ## Initial Thoughts
-Intial thoughs : Java could be the most common language, followed by Python.
+Java could be the most common language, followed by Python.
 As for the predictory words, we thought that shoe company brands or shoe types would be amongst the most common words.

 ## The Plan